mlegenhausen/grunt-ng-constant/README.md

 Default value: `false`
 Optional

-A boolean to active or deactive the automatic wrapping.
-A string who will wrap the result of file, use the `{%= __ngModule %}` variable to indicate where to put the generated module content.
+A boolean to activate or deactivate the automatic wrapping.
+A string which will wrap the result of file, use the `{%= __ngModule %}` variable to indicate where to put the generated module content.
 See the "Custom Wrap Option" section for further informations.

 #### options.constants
 Type: `Object`, `String`, `Function`